 Your buying guide to the best smartwatches in 2021

 There's an interesting theory that smartwatches are to the smartphone what wristwatches were to the pocket watch.
 Picture the way the average gentlemen used to have to rummage through his pocket for his watch prior to the 20th century.
 Now skip forward 100+ years and the average smartphone user still has to dive into his/her pocket to check their phone.

-Smartwatches aren't for making phone calls, although some can do this, but instead they provide a quick and easy way to check what notifications are on your smartphone, so you can decide whether it's worth delving into your pocket or searching around your bag to fetch your smartphone or not.
+Smartwatches aren't for making phone calls - although some can - instead, they (among other things) provide a quick and easy way to check your phone's notifications, so you can decide whether it's worth delving into your pocket or searching around your bag to fetch your smartphone and properly action any.

 What type of smartwatch should you look for?

-There are two type of smartwatch around at the moment: those with a colourful touchscreen like would find on your phone, and those which combine a regular analogue watch with smart features.
+There are two types of smartwatches around at the moment: those with a colourful touchscreen - similarly to what you'd find on your phone - and those which combine a regular analogue watch with smart features.

-While a fully-fledged smartwatch can do a lot more, the juice guzzling screen results in a short battery life.
-Semi-smart watches benefit from longer battery life with some even having separate cells for the watch and smart features.
+While a fully-fledged smartwatch can do a lot more, that juice-guzzling screen results in shorter battery life.
+Hybrid watches benefit from longer battery life with some even having separate cells for the watch and smart features.

 If you're an Android user then a Wear OS (formerly Android Wear) smartwatch is the obvious choice but it's not necessarily the best for everyone.
-Google's OS tweaked for wearables also plays nicely with iOS but with cut down functionality so iPhone owners will get more from the Apple Watch.
+Google's OS tweaked for wearables also plays nicely with iOS but with cut-down functionality, so iPhone owners will get more from an Apple Watch.
 Read more on how to use Android Wear with iPhone.